Lucia's Blog: 2022

 Paul wants to remind us that we are not alone even when we feel hurt, betrayed, and alone.
 Paul reminds us of God’s steadfast love and protection even in death, for He wants to bring us home to Him.
 We need Paul’s confidence in God.

 Thus, how will you finish?
 Will you finish like Paul?
 Although Paul was abandoned, alone, had no one to encourage him, and had great harm done to him, he did not allow those things to keep him from finishing the race of his faith.
-We must not stop fighting the fight but finish the race well when others hurt us, abandon us and let us down.
+We must not stop fighting the fight but finish the race well when others hurt us, abandon us, and let us down.
 We must not fail, for we will lose what is waiting for us, the crown of righteousness.
-We must not give in and let them take our reward away from us.
-We must not turn back and love this world, for we will lose what is laid up for us.
-We must stand up in the faith, proclaim the Gospel, endure hardship and finish the race victoriously.
-Let us stand up for Christ and His righteousness when it is convenient and when it is inconvenient!
+We must keep going and keep them from taking our reward away.
+We must not turn back and love this world; we will lose what is laid up for us.
+We must stand up in the faith, proclaim the Gospel, endure hardship, and finish the race victoriously.
+Let us stand up for Christ and His righteousness when it is convenient and inconvenient!

 ~Luci